CARVERAAS/Panel_Data_Hausman_Test_Simulation/README.md

 1 - DGP of the Variable X

-We generate the explanatory variable X as the sum of a between (or cross–sectional or permanent) component http://mathurl.com/y9d4sy7l
+We generate the explanatory variable X as the sum of a between (or cross–sectional or permanent) component \xi_{i}